ICanBoogie/bind-event/README.md

 $app = boot();

-$app->configs['events']; // obtain the "events" config.
+$app->configs['event']; // obtain the "event" config.
-$app->events;            // obtain an EventCollection instance created with the "events" config.
+$app->events;           // obtain an EventCollection instance created with the "event" config.
 ```

-## Attaching event hooks using the `hooks` config
+## Attaching event hooks using the `event` config

-The `hooks` config can be used to define event hooks.
+The `event` config can be used to define event hooks.

 The following example demonstrates how an application can attach event hooks to be notified when
 nodes are saved (or nodes subclasses), and when an authentication exception is thrown during the